-Important Information for All Students
+Important Information

-- 3. Information Literacy.
-In this age of information proliferation due to rapid technological advances, students will have to learn to discern information critically.
-They will have to learn to identify the amount and type of information needed, to understand where to locate, effectively access that information, evaluate the source of the information, and use it as per legal and ethical considerations. - 4.
-Human Thought and Creativity.
-Excelsior students will be able to explain, interpret, critique, create, or perform works of human creativity at an informed level. - 5.
-Diversity and Global Understanding.
+to rapid technological advances, students will have to learn to discern information critically.
+They will have to learn to identify the amount and type of information needed, to understand where to locate, effectively access that information, evaluate the source of the information, and use it as per legal and ethical considerations.

+4. Diversity and Global Understanding

 Excelsior students will have an understanding and appreciation of the complexities of diversity and will be able to interact effectively with people from backgrounds and cultures different from their own.
 They will have gained a global perspective that is grounded in the issues, trends, and opportunities that connect nations and communities around the world.
-They will challenge their own sense of "self" vis-à-vis an understanding of those with different thoughts, beliefs, traditions, behaviors, and understandings. - 6.
-Social Responsibility and Civic Engagement.
-Excelsior students will acknowledge the importance of social responsibility and civic engagement and the behaviors that support these beliefs.
+They will challenge their own sense of "self" vis-àvis an understanding of those with different thoughts, beliefs, traditions, behaviors, and understandings.

+5. Social Responsibility and Civic Engagement

+Excelsior students will acknowledge the

+importance of social responsibility and civic

+engagement and the behaviors that support

+these beliefs.

-For more information on the General Education goals and outcomes please visit:
+For more information on the General Education goals and outcomes, visit: www.excelsior.edu/gened

-www.excelsior.edu/gened